rikedyp/documentation/language-reference-guide/docs/system-functions/r.md

 Or to take arms against a sea of troubles
 ```

-## Identify which lines contain the word 'or' (in upper or lower case) on them
+Identify which lines contain the word 'or' (in upper or lower case) on them:
 ```apl
       ('\bor\b'⎕S 2⍠('IC' 1)('ML' 1))text
 0 3